Welcome to Wopular's coverage of Mortgage, Real Estate.

-Mortgage, Real Estate | featured news
+Mortgage, Real Estate that have been featured on main sections

 Bank of America Corp has started negotiating with powerful mortgage investors that accused the bank of failing to buy back bad home loans, in an apparent shift in the lender's stance.